 Broad sets of applicability.

 There is a growing need to increase the degree of connectivity of mobile devices, both new and existing, to support a growing set of applications requiring higher data rates without overloading existing radio frequency (RF) spectrum or requiring additional hardware.
-Adding Multiple-Input-Multiple-Output (MIMO) based high-speed Optical Camera Communication (OCC) to this standard addresses a significant additional opportunity, extending to of existing devices (e.g. Smartphone, CCTV, Mobile Robot, Blackbox, Webcam, Tablet, and etc.) to provide secure non RF based communications capability between industrial devices and/or between consumer devices and fixed infrastructure on either a one to one, or one to many or many to one basis.
+Adding Multiple-Input-Multiple-Output (MIMO) based high-speed Optical Camera Communication (OCC) to this standard addresses a significant additional opportunity, extending to millions of existing devices (e.g. Smartphone, CCTV, Mobile Robot, Blackbox, Webcam, Tablet, and etc.) to provide secure non RF based communications capability between industrial devices and/or between consumer devices and fixed infrastructure on either a one to one, or one to many or many to one basis.
 Currently, almost all types of smartphones have built-in cameras.
 OCC programmable applications can be installed in the smartphones to use it as a receiver.
-Also, the LED flash light can transmit visible light or near infrared (NIR).
+Also, the LED flash light can transmit visible light or near infrared (NIR) in many cases up to 3 Mb/s.
 OCC data can be integrated in them for the prospective uplink communication.
 CCTV cameras can be used as receivers.
 Here, the OCC data processing can be done in the processing unit (e.g., computer, tablet, etc) only without adding new hardware and software in the CCTV.
 Only the OCC-based software is needed to be installed in the processing unit.
 The LED headlights or taillights can be used as transmitters.
 Also, the camera installed in the car can be used as receivers.
 Here, only few hardware modifications are needed to install OCC.
 ISO TC 204 Plenary Meeting approved OCC as one of International Standards in V2X applications in April, 2020.

 LinkRay, developed by Panasonic, delivers mobile contents by enabling smartphones to read IDs sent from LED transmitters.
 These transmitters include displays, signboards, and spotlights.
 Associated mobile contents will be connected as well.
 LinkRay delivers excellent end user experiences intuitively and securely.